Last updated on September 12th, 2025 at 11:38 am

 The master at cocktails herself!

-I should mention I was joined by three curious friends, and we all agreed to order different dishes, ensuring we could sample the full range of options on the seasonal tasting menu.
+I was joined by three equally curious friends, and we all agreed to order different dishes so we could sample a full range from the seasonal tasting menu.

 Native at Browns Doyouspeaklondon Lifestyle London Blog

-Next up were the starters, known as the Chef’s Wasting Snacks: a ‘zero waste’ selection made from ingredients many would consider discarded but are treated as treasures here.
-And trust me, these ‘non-compliant’ creations were absolutely worth it!
+First up were the starters, cleverly called the Chef’s Wasting Snacks: a zero-waste selection made from ingredients that might otherwise be discarded, but here are treated as treasures.
+And trust me, these “non-compliant” creations were absolutely worth it!

 Native at Browns Doyouspeaklondon Lifestyle London Blog